 This course covers methods for designing relational databases; the use of SQL to define and access a database; and the use of production-level database management systems to implement a relational database system.
 The student completes a project in which they either implement a real-world example relational database or research a specific database topic not covered during class.
 Additional topics that may be discussed include integrating databases into applications or websites; alternative database paradigms; database design/engineering tools; and underlying implementation of databases.

-3 hours of lecture, 2 hours of lab per week Prerequisite: CIS 1151; CIS 2262 or 2271 with a C- or better
+Prerequisite: CIS 1151; CIS 2260 or 2262 or 2271 with a C- or better

 CIS 3012 C++ Programming (3)